 Most commonly, you'll find a clear CPA performance difference between mobile and desktop.

-This isn't necessarily because your mobile visitors are less likely to convert, it could be that you're stuck in thinking that responsive mobile design is good enough.
+This isn't necessarily because your mobile visitors are less likely to convert.
+It could just be that you're stuck thinking that responsive mobile design is good enough.

 The truth is, it's not.